aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I cannot help you, for I am just a cookie.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.